 3) Upload unofficial transcripts, statement of purpose, and CV

-Please complete the supplementary application, found here, and submit with PhORCAS.
+Please complete the supplementary application and submit with PhORCAS.

 We are proud to have partnered with the UNC Eshelman School of Pharmacy to provide our Health-System Pharmacy Administration residents with a world class didactic education to complement their on site residency training.
-Administration residents at Cone Health will be part of the UNC Master's cohort which includes administration residents from across the state including UNC, Duke, Wake Forest Baptist, and Mission Hospital.
+Administration residents at Cone Health will be part of the UNC master's cohort which includes administration residents from across the state including UNC Medical Center, Duke University Hospital, Wake Forest Baptist Medical Center, and Mission Hospital.
 Residents will be able to remotely attend and participate in class on site from Cone Health.

 About UNC Eshelman School of Pharmacy

 The UNC Eshelman School of Pharmacy is located on the University of North Carolina's campus in Chapel Hill, NC.
-UNC is a world renown institution for its efforts in research, pharmaceutics, and international engagement.
-The UNC Eshelman School of Pharmacy was recently ranked #1 in the country in the 2016 US News and World Report rankings among pharmacy schools.
-The school of pharmacy also received a $100 million donation to create the Eshelman Institute for Innovation to allow for students, faculty, and staff to continue to contribute to the scientific community.
-Cone Health is also a proud partner with UNC Eshelman School of Pharmacy as a site for APPE students, and immersion students as part of their new curriculum.
+UNC is world renowned for its efforts in research, pharmaceutics, and international engagement.
+The UNC Eshelman School of Pharmacy was recently ranked #1 in the country among pharmacy schools by the 2016 US News and World Report.
+The school of pharmacy also received a $100 million donation for creation of the Eshelman Institute for Innovation to allow for students, faculty, and staff to continue to contribute to the scientific community.
+Cone Health is also a proud partner with UNC Eshelman School of Pharmacy as a site for APPE students, and immersion students.

-The Master's curriculum will be completed longitudinally over the two year residency.
-The Master's degree will culminate with a Thesis substitute, which consists of a supervised project in Health-System Pharmacy that has direct implications to the health-system.
+The master's degree curriculum will be completed longitudinally over the two year residency.
+The master's degree will culminate with a thesis substitute, which consists of a supervised project in health-system pharmacy administration that has direct implications to the health-system.

 Director of Pharmacy Services: Moses Cone Hospital

 DeAnne Brooks, PharmD